PhilterPaper/Perl-PDF-Builder/README.md

 and improve PDF::Builder.
 Read about the list of optional libraries in PDF::Builder::Docs, and decide whether or not you want to install any of them.
 By default, **none** are installed.

+### Notes on running Perl programs

+Most Perl programs (scripts) are named with a `.pl` file extension, e.g., _program_.pl, although some (especially some t-tests) lack an extension.
+Different operating systems treat such files in different ways.
+Linux and similar systems usually ignore the file extension, and look for a "hashbang" entry such as `#!/usr/bin/perl` or perhaps `#!/usr/local/bin/perl`.
+Perl is normally installed on such systems, but the path to the interpreter may vary.

+Windows systems normally do not come with Perl pre-installed, and once installed, do not know what to do with a `.pl` file.
+It _is_ possible to configure Windows to recognize a `.pl` file extension as needing `perl` to run, and even to look for `.pl` extension files once the normal _command_`.com`, `.exe`, and `.bat` extensions have not been found.
+Thus, _program.pl_ and even just _program_ can be made to run from the command line or File Explorer.

+Whenever instructions are given to run a Perl program, it should always be safe to run it as `perl` _filename_.
+In a few specific cases (some t-tests), a `-T` flag needs to be used (you will get an error if it isn't given).
+We will usually (but not guaranteed) include a hashbang line in any Perl script provided, and in any scripts invoking other Perl scripts we will try to use the `perl` form so that it should run properly on any platform.
+Please feel free to report anything that we've overlooked.

 ## Requirements